 In my post about our free stay at the Andaz Costa Rica, I showed that option 1 would provide the best redemption value.
 In general, this is my preferred way to use Chase Ultimate Rewards because I can get more value.
 But there are some scenarios in which option 2 is better.

 Learning how to use airline transfer partners is a great way to make your Chase Ultimate Rewards stretch further.
-But when it comes to hotels, Hyatt is the only Ultimate Rewards transfer partner that I use.
-Transferring Ultimate Rewards to Chase’s other 3 hotel partners is usually not going to be a great redemption value, instead, you’re better off using the Ultimate Rewards redemption portal.
+But when it comes to hotels, World of Hyatt is the only Ultimate Rewards transfer partner that I use.
+Transferring Ultimate Rewards to Chase’s other 2 hotel partners is usually not going to be a great redemption value.
+Instead, you’re probably better off using the Ultimate Rewards redemption portal.

 I was trying to put together our game plan for an upcoming trip to Japan and I thought some of the Marriott/Ritz options were a good example of the value disparity between the two different ways to redeem Ultimate Rewards points for hotel stays.